Stabilization of a dangerous Landslide at White Point Nature Preserve, CA

 The up to 55m long DYWIDAG Strand Anchors were placed in two levels of 9 anchors each.
 The anchorages are restressable so that loads can be adjusted after the stressing tails are cut.
 The anchor load is distributed to the soil through large, cast in place reinforced concrete pads.

-The general contractor Hayward Baker Inc. selected DSI to supply the anchors and anchor stressing equipment as well as to provide technical assistance for the first anchors to be installed.
+The general contractor Hayward Baker Inc. selected DYWIDAG to supply the anchors and anchor stressing equipment as well as to provide technical assistance for the first anchors to be installed.

 Testing went well with the DYNA Force® Readout Unit showing readings that were very close to those of the jack gauge.
 The cables of the DYNA Force® Sensors are connected to a waterproof NEMA box so that load monitoring can be carried out on a permanent basis.